kateincoding/born2beroot/evaluation.md

 * apt: Apt is whole command line with no GUI.
 It finds that package in configured list of sources specified in ‘/etc/apt/sources.list’

-* Aptitude: Aptitude is front-end to advanced packaging tool which adds a user interface to the functionality
+* Aptitude: Aptitude is front-end to advanced packaging tool which adds a user interface to the functionality.
+Aptitude is a high-level package manager while APT is lower-level package manager which can be used by other higher-level package managers, other main highlights that separate these two package managers are:
+	- Aptitude is vaster in functionality than apt-get and integrates functionalities of apt-get and its other variants including apt-mark and apt-cache.
+	- apt-mark: show, set and unset various settings for a package
+	- apt-cache command can display much of the information stored in APT's internal database

+* What is AppArmor?
+AppArmor ("Application Armor") is a Linux kernel security module that allows the system administrator to restrict programs' capabilities with per-program profiles.
+Profiles can allow capabilities like network access, raw socket access, and the permission to read, write, or execute files on matching paths.
+AppArmor supplements the traditional Unix discretionary access control (DAC) model by providing mandatory access control (MAC)

-Resources:
+# Resources:

 LinuxFoundationX LFS101x
 Introduction to Linux